Quick Rules for MN Homeschoolers

 by Kim Jaworski, Homeschool Resource Specialist

-You need to submit your letter of intent to your school district superintendent by Oct 1.
-You only need to list children who are 7 or older on Oct 1 of this year.
+You need to submit your letter of intent to your school district superintendent by Oct 1 or within a week of withdrawing your child from school.
+You only need to list children who are 7 or older on Oct 1 of this school year.
 So any younger children can be left off, unless they previously attended a public school.
 Children who were previously enrolled in Kindergarten or first grade are on the “school census” so you have to officially withdraw them and include them on your form.
 You don’t have to use any specific form, though there are several versions online and your school may provide one on their website, if you want to use one.
 A letter stating that you will be homeschooling, listing the children’s names and birthdates, your home address and your choice of test (name of test, name of tester, location of testing and date of testing- though just the month and year of planned testing is fine).
-There is a technicality in the statute that says that you and the superintendent must agree on the test to be used (and that you must use a Nationally normed and standardized test), so it’s helpful to put in a line that says you are assuming your test choice is agreed upon unless you hear from the superintendent’s office in writing within 10 business days. (one additional point- you are not required to submit test scores to anyone.
+There is a technicality in the statute that says that you and the superintendent must agree on the test to be used (and that you must use a Nationally normed and standardized test of academic achievement), so it’s helpful to put in a line that says you are assuming your test choice is agreed upon unless you hear from the superintendent’s office in writing within 10 business days. (one additional point- you are not required to submit test scores to anyone.
 They are for your use in planning and charting progress.
 If your district requests proof that you did your testing for the year, your receipt for the testing fee is proof.)

 You are also required to turn in immunization documentation for the children or a conscientious objection form addressing the immunization issue.